 For income data, all respondents are matched to the tax data file unless they refuse to have their information linked.
 Data obtained from the tax file are complete and do not require imputation.
-Only in the absence of tax data are income figures imputed.
+Income figures are imputed only in the absence of tax data.
 Donor imputation by the nearest neighbour method is generally used and is performed primarily with Statistics Canada's Census Edit and Imputation System (CANCEIS).
-However, amounts received through certain government programs such as the universal child care benefit and child tax benefits are derived from other information (i.e. number of children in the household) using a deductive imputation method.
+However, amounts received through certain government programs such as the universal child care benefit and child tax benefits are derived from other information (e.g. number of children in the household) using a deductive imputation method.

 Imputation is also performed for other key variables when information is missing.
 The imputation of the non-income variables was also done primarily using the nearest neighbour imputation method.
 In some cases deductive imputation was also used.
 The imputation is performed in several steps.
 Variables in the same sections of the questionnaire or in related sections of the questionnaire are often imputed together.
 An appropriate set of matching variables and imputation classes are determined for each group of variables processed together.
-Statistic Canada's CANCEIS and BANFF (generalized edit and imputation system) software, as well as custom SAS programs were used to perform the imputation of the non-income variables.
+Statistic Canada's CANCEIS, as well as custom SAS programs were used to perform the imputation of the non-income variables.

-Imputation is also used to handle item nonresponse for many, but not all, variables.
-Variables not subject to imputation retain missing values in the form of "Don't Know", "Refused" and "Not Stated" reserve codes.
-Imputation rates for questions which applied to the majority of respondents tended to be quite low, but items that applied only to a small percentage of respondents sometimes had fairly high imputation rates indicating that the respondents were having much more difficulty answering or were less willing to provide answers to these questions.
+Imputation is used to handle item nonresponse for many, but not all, variables.
+Variables not subject to imputation retain missing values in the form of "Don't Know", "Refusal" and "Not Stated" reserved codes.
+Imputation rates for questions which applied to the majority of respondents tended to be low, but items that applied only to a small percentage of respondents sometimes had fairly high imputation rates indicating that the respondents were having much more difficulty answering or were less willing to provide answers to these questions.

 An integrated weight, meaning that all household members are given the same weight, is produced for SFS.
-The weighting process begins by calculating design weights separately for the two samples.
+The weighting process begins by calculating design weights separately for the urban and rural parts of the sample.
 The weights are then adjusted for non-response separately within each sample.
-In order to combine the two samples, the weights must be adjusted to take into account the fact that the dwellings in the overlap of the two frames have a chance of being selected in both samples.
-The weights are then calibrated to known population totals.
-The totals include demographic projections produced by Statistics Canada's Demography Division based on the 2006 Census, as well as the number of wage and salary earners by 7 wage classes by province based on the Canada Revenue Agency's T4 file.
-The demographic totals for each province include age/sex counts as well as household size and family size counts.
-Influential observations are then identified and weights are reduced for a small number of extreme observations.
-The weights of the remaining observations are then adjusted with another round of calibration.
+After non-response adjustment, the weights are combined into a single file.
+Influential observations are then identified, and weights are reduced for a small number of extreme observations.
+Next, the weights undergo an initial calibration to known population totals.
+The totals comprise the following: demographic projections produced by Statistics Canada's Demography division based on the 2011 Census, the number of wage and salary earners by 7 wage classes by province based on the Canada Revenue Agency's T4 file, and the number of people with registered pension plans by province based on totals from PPIC 2016.
+To complete the process, the influential observation steps and calibration steps are repeated a second time.